 Of the three factors we’ve discussed, deadheading is the easiest one to fix once you’ve made a mistake.
 You’ll be surprised how soon you’ll see blossoms once you start deadheading neglected plants.

 If you’ve got no blooms on sweet peas because of poor light, you can transplant them to a sunnier location.
-Bear in mind, though, that sweet peas don’t like to be transplanted in hot weather.
+Bear in mind, though, that sweet peas don’t like to be transplanted into hot weather.
 In fact, they’ll often die back once the temperatures rise.

 Getting blooms on sweet peas once they’ve been hit with high nitrogen fertilizer is more challenging.
 There is nothing you can add to the soil to correct the problem completely, but adding a high phosphorus fertilizer or bone meal may help some.
 It might also help to water them as often as possible.
 Just be careful not to let them become soggy or waterlogged.